nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Sysbuild.md

 # Sysbuild

 Sysbuild is a higher-level build system that can be used to combine multiple other build systems together.
 It's ported from [Sysbuild (System build) — Zephyr Project](https://docs.zephyrproject.org/latest/build/sysbuild/index.html#sysbuild-zephyr-application).
-For meta build system, it's mainly used for multi-image build.
+In MCUXpresso SDK build system, it's mainly used for multi-project example build.

 ## Sysbuild files

-To include sub projects into building system, you must prepare `sysbuild.cmake` into main application folder.
-Sub projects can be located anywhere, which are imported by `ExternalMCUXProject_Add` command inside sysbuild.cmake.
-For example:
+To include sub projects into building system, you must prepare `sysbuild.cmake` into main project folder.
+Sub projects can be located anywhere which are imported by `ExternalMCUXProject_Add` command inside sysbuild.cmake.

+Take multicore hello_world for example:

 ```cmake
 # examples/multicore_examples/hello_world/primary/sysbuild.cmake